THE SIKH TIMES

 June 23, 1985 Air India Flight 182 (Kanishka) downed off the coast of Ireland, killing 329.
 Inderjit Singh Reyat eventually pleads guilty to building the fatal bomb.

 July 24, 1985 Harchand Singh Longowal and Prime Minister Rajiv Gandhi sign a Memorandum of Settlement awarding, among other things, Chandigarh to Punjab.
+But the agreement (aka the Punjab Accord) was never honored or implemented.

 August 20, 1985 Harchand Singh Longowal is assassinated while speaking at a gurdwara (Sikh place of worship).